ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 Used when the cause of failure is the sender in a transfer.

+- MUST be used for disallowed transfers from the zero address.
-- MUST NOT be thrown for approval operations.
+- MUST NOT be used for approval operations.
-- MUST NOT be thrown for balance or allowance requirements.
+- MUST NOT be used for balance or allowance requirements.
   - Use `ERC20InsufficientBalance` or `ERC20InsufficientAllowance` instead.
-- MUST be thrown for disallowed transfers from the zero address.

 #### `ERC20InvalidReceiver(address)`